MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-workspaces.md

 ## Prerequisites

-- Users must have an Azure AD tenant and Microsoft Edge version 106 or greater installed.
+- Users must have an Azure Active Directory (Azure AD) tenant and Microsoft Edge version 106 or greater installed.
 - To enable via group policy, Admins must have Microsoft Edge version 106 or greater installed and version 107 of the policy files.
   - Edge Workspaces can also be enabled on a case-by-case basis using the Microsoft Edge flag: **#edge-workspaces**.
 - Users must have access to a OneDrive for Business license to create an Edge Workspace.